Skip to content

 STEP 4: Clip and turn right side out

-Turn the mouth/pocket piece right way out and press flat, turning in the seams at the opening when pressing, then either pin the opening or slip stitch it shut.
+Turn the mouth/pocket piece right way out through the opening.
+Press flat, turning in the seams at the opening when pressing, then either pin the opening or slip stitch it shut.

 STEP 5: Pin mouth to body